by Dr. Bill Rawls

 While individual laboratories and reporting processes vary, here is what CBD products are most commonly tested for, and a quick breakdown of these categories:

 - Pesticide residues

 - Microbiological contaminants

 Cannabinoid Profile and Potency

-This is important for hemp CBD products, which are legally required to contain less than 0.3% THC (a cannabinoid like CBD).
+This is important for hemp CBD products, which are legally required to contain less than 0.3% THC (the psychoactive compound in marijuana).
 Although there are more than 100 known cannabinoids in hemp, fewer than 20 are detectable in a laboratory analysis.
 Not all labs are sophisticated enough to measure all of them, but you want a lab that is.
 Unmeasured cannabinoids can count toward CBD levels and inflate the amount of CBD that’s claimed to be in the bottle.

 Terpenes are the chemical compounds that give plants their scents and flavors.
 Studies indicate terpenes have numerous health benefits, and may increase the therapeutic qualities of CBD medicine.

 Testing for heavy metals such as arsenic, cadmium, mercury, and lead is a must to ensure product safety.
 These elements exist naturally in soil in trace amounts, and while they are more likely to be present in dangerous quantities in foods such as rice or seafood, the FDA recommends reducing exposure as much as possible.

 Manufacturers use different extraction methods and chemical solvents such as butane, carbon dioxide, or ethanol to extract the cannabinoids from the plant material.
 Lab testing ensures the final product contains minimal or no solvent residue from the extraction process.